nwoow/gilangsimleapi/README.md

 # Run the code using Docker:

-If you wish to tun this code simple run this command to build image:
+If you wish to run this code simple run this command to build image:

 	docker-compose build